-The Uniform Defamation Laws provide a defence of justification (s.
+The Uniform Defamation Laws provides the defence of justification (s.
 25, Defamation Act NSW).
-It s is a complete defence if you can prove the material published was substantially true.
-This means that even if an imputation is found to be defamatory, the publisher is not liable if the imputation is proven to be true in substance or not materially different from the truth.
-This can be difficult to prove as you can only use evidence that is admissible in court - this means that you will need original documents and/or witnesses who are credible and willing to testify in court.
+This is a complete defence if you can prove the material published was substantially true.
+This means that if an imputation is found to be defamatory, this defence requires the publisher to prove it to be true in substance or not materially different from the truth.
+This can be difficult as you can only use evidence that is admissible in court - this means that you will need original documents and/or witnesses who are credible and willing to testify in court.